jecisc/Microdown/doc/syntax.md

 **Notice**, unlike some other markdowns, Microdown requires lines to start with `|`.
 There has to be at least the `---` in the line after the header.
-Leaving out the second line merely produce a table without header highlighting.
+Leaving out the second line merely produces a table without header highlighting.

 | Header1 | Header2 | Header 3 |
 | cell 1 1 | cell 1 2 | cell 1 3 |